Overgrown is made for all ages (requires counting to 20)

 D20 only and easy to use difficulty scale

-Overgrown only uses a single die, a d20, for all rolls – this made it extremely easy to run with kiddo because we didn’t need to switch between dice constantly or add dice values together.
+Overgrown only uses a single die, a d20, for all rolls – this made it extremely easy to run with my kid because we didn’t need to switch between dice constantly or add dice values together.

 Anytime you want to attempt to do something that requires a roll, you roll your d20, add your relevant modifiers (which are, at least initially, a +3, +2, or +1, so easy math) and then compare to the difficulty scale that the game runner has OR a contested roll from another player or NPC.